Warpwire provides users with the ability to create a Live Broadcast which they can share with other users.

 Currently, live broadcasting is not supported in all browsers, though you can view a live broadcast in any browser.
 Both Google Chrome and Mozilla Firefox support live broadcasting.

-To begin setting up a live broadcast, first navigate to the desired Warpwire Media Library in your browser.
+To begin setting up a Live Broadcast, navigate to the desired Warpwire Media Library in your browser.
 If the library doesn't yet exist, you'll need to Create a new Media Library or turn on Warpwire for your course.

 Click the plus (+) button at the top of the screen, then select "Live Broadcast" to begin the process.